-With Spring upon us, it is once again time to take a look at the state of the lumber market.
-The trends that persisted throughout a record-shattering 2020 have not reversed or slowed down as some experts anticipated.
-Instead, prices have continued to skyrocket along with huge demand.
+With Spring well underway, it is once again time to take a look at the state of the lumber market.
+The trends that persisted throughout a record-shattering 2020 have not reversed or slowed down for much of the year as some experts anticipated.
+However, there has been a gradual slowing very recently that may finally indicate a calming market ahead.
 Let’s take a look at the lumber forecast for Spring 2021.

 By all accounts, 2020 was a shocking year for those in the building material industry, both on the supply and consumption sides.
 Record highs continued being broken month after month.
-However, due to the seasonal nature of the building industry, and supply chains rebounding from pandemic related-delays, closures, and understaffing, many industry experts predicted prices would level out and product would be easier to come by.
-This has not been the case.
-In fact, on April 16th prices for lumber products hit an all-time high at $1,104 per per thousand board feet, a 208% increase from lumber prices the same time last year when the lumber boom began.
+However, due to the seasonal nature of the building industry, and supply chains rebounding from pandemic related-delays, closures, and understaffing, many industry experts predicted prices would level out and products would be easier to come by.
+This has not been the case thus far this year.
+In fact, on May 10th, prices for lumber products hit an all-time high at a record of $1,711 per thousand board feet, and over 200% increase from lumber prices the same time last year when the lumber boom began.
 Prices continue to rise despite the fact that production shortages have reversed, with February seeing a 13-year high for lumber production.
 These staggering numbers lead some experts to believe that even if prices go down, they may not fall to pre-boom costs anytime in the foreseeable future.

-What Impacts Can Does This Boom Have On the Industry?
+What Impacts Does This Boom Have On the Industry?

 Aside from high prices, issues are primarily existing in the industry right now due to sky-high demand.
 Mortgage rates continue to remain low, and with homebuyers anxious to take advantage of these rates, home builders are striving to keep up with demand.
 While production is strong, shipping materials has been a challenge that is creating more delays to get products to distributors.
 Trucking agencies are experiencing staffing shortages leading to slower deliveries.
 This issue is compounding with demand to create a perfect storm of high prices and low availability.
 And all these challenges come as the industry enters its busiest period in the summer months.